quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 platform_admins           = ["platform-admin1@acme.com", "platform-admin2@acme.com"]

 ```
-A user who created a global account has already an S-user identifier and is already known to the SAP Identity Provider (SAP ID).
+The user who created a global account has already an S-user identifier and is already known to the SAP Identity Provider (SAP ID).

-The booster script must be run by any SAP ID global account owner/administrator.
+The bootstrap script must be run by this global account owner/administrator.

 This will result in a bootstrap context subaccount having been created as a placeholder for the custom identity provider.